-Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity level.
+Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

-Starting moisture conditions determine where you fall within that range.
+Square footage gives you the range.
+Moisture conditions help determine where you fall within that range.

 Under 300 sq ft → 20 pints